Individual and Systems Advocacy

 Information and Referral

 ILC provides information on disability related issues and referral to other agencies, businesses and organizations appropriate to meeting individual needs and requests.
+ILC staff are knowledgeable about resources and can assist consumers to access them.

 Central Peninsula Advocate Contacts